-All readmission requests must be approved by the Dean.
+All readmission requests must be approved by the Dean in accordance with the Ministry of Higher Education and Scientific Research Standards of Licensure.

 GRADE APPEALS

 A student, who wished to appeal the grade or marks that have been awarded and published, must first contact the course tutor.
 If a mistake has been made, this will enable immediate action.